-- Defendant has still refused to answer discovery in spite of three separate letters from Plaintiff's counsel requesting the Defendant to answer discovery.
+- Plaintiff's counsel is not trying to sandbag the defendant.
+Defendant counsel has still refused to answer discovery three separate letters from Plaintiff's counsel requesting the Defendant answer discovery.
 See Exhibits F-H.

 - Maryland Rule 2-424 unambiguously states that "each matter of which an admission is requested shall be deemed admitted" unless a response is given in the time prescribed, in this case, 45 days.
 Because this rule is self-executing, defendants are required under Maryland law to seek relief from this Court to allow them to amend their answers to Plaintiff's admission requests.
 Murnan v.
 Joseph J. Hock, Inc., 274 Md.
 528, 533-34 (1975) (". . . to fulfill its unquestioned function, to eliminate the need to prove factual matters at trial which the adversary cannot fairly contest, the admission produced by the rule must be conclusively binding.
 A contrary interpretation would reduce the rule to a "useless appendage"); Maryland Rule 2-424(d) ("Any matter admitted under this Rule is conclusively established unless the court on motion permits withdrawal or amendment . . .").

 - Maryland Rule 2-424(d) gives this Court unfettered discretion to determine whether to grant a party relief.
 Assuming Defendant seeks relief in response to this motion, this Court should deny Defendant's request because he is not deserving of dispensation.
 Defendant has willfully ignored the Maryland Rules and has ignored three separate requests to provide responses.

 IN THE CIRCUIT COURT FOR BALTIMORE CITY, MARYLAND

 LOUIS ANTHONY SLAVOTINEK, JR.,